This Policy covers all personal data collected by us and where we tell other organisations to collect information for us.

 - It is necessary for archiving, research or statistical purposes.

 Where it is in our legitimate interests, because you have contacted us for information or because we have a legal requirement to do so, we may share your personal information within King’s Cross Central General Partner Limited or with Argent (Property Development) Services LLP (who provide us with property development services on the King’s Cross Estate), for the fulfilment of the purpose for which you have contacted us or we have contacted you.

 We may also share your personal information with third parties under the following circumstances:

 - Service providers and business partners – we may share your personal information with our service providers and business partners that perform marketing services and other business operations for us.
 For example, we may partner with other companies to optimise our services, send newsletters and marketing emails, support email and messaging services and to analyse information;

-- Law enforcement agencies, courts, regulators, government organisations or other third parties – we may share your personal information with these parties where it is necessary to comply with a legal or regulatory obligation; and
+- Law enforcement agencies, courts, regulators, government organisations or other third parties – we may share your personal information with these parties where it is necessary to comply with a legal or regulatory obligation or to prevent and investigate crime or any health and safety incidents; and

 - Asset purchasers and joint venture partners – we may share your personal information with any third party that purchases one or more of our properties or the companies with which we might jointly own a property.